Tony Grimaldi: Playing career

 He played his junior rugby league primarily as a halfback and hooker for Penshurst RSL JRLFC.
 He played his first game in first grade in Round 21 1995 for the St. George Dragons against the North Queensland Cowboys.
 The first try he ever scored came after four seasons.
 It was for Canterbury-Bankstown in the 1998 NRL Grand Final.

 Grimaldi also played briefly with Gateshead Thunder and Hull F.C. in the Super League competition.
 Tony Captained Hull F.C., due to his extensive experience in rugby league, to a final series.

 He then returned to the Canterbury-Bankstown Bulldogs in the 2002 season.
 He was not a regular first-grade player over the 2002–2003 seasons; however, he worked his way back to a starting position.

 Grimaldi was criticised for comments made in a press interview regarding Andrew Johns.
 Grimaldi was quoted as saying "I think you should be able to swear at the touchie if the decision's wrong."
 He later withdrew his comments attributing them to a "poor attempt at sarcastic humour."
-In his player profile, when asked what his most memorable moment from his début was he replied: "I've had so many knocks to the head that I don't even remember what I had for breakfast."
-Teammate Brent Sherwin cited Grimaldi as the team's biggest pest as "He once put chillies on a sandwich he bought for me."
-This comedic approach differed greatly from that of his serious, professional, onfield attitude.